5 Oldest Cat Breeds in the World

 They bond on their terms and not on the terms of others.
 These cats can scale walls and other obstacles thanks to their powerful claws.

-A Norwegian can weigh about 12–16 pounds, and in some cases, they can weigh up to 18–20 pounds.
+A Norwegian can weigh about 12–16 pounds; in some cases, they can weigh up to 18–20 pounds.

 These cats are powerful, with an athletic physique and many muscles.
 Male Norwegian forest cats are usually larger than females, with a lifespan of up to 16 years.

-You’d also find that the Norwegian forest cats are well-liked since they might take up to five years to fully mature and produce lovely kittens.
+You’d also find that the Norwegian forest cats are well-liked since they might take up to five years to mature and produce lovely kittens fully.
 Pet owners will undoubtedly enjoy their pet more when it is a kitten.

 Their long coats are smooth and water-proof and serve as a shield from the cold.
 They also need to be brushed and maintained often.

-Notwithstanding, this old cat breed loses most of its fur once a year in the spring to prepare for summer.
+Notwithstanding, this old cat breed loses most of its fur yearly in the spring to prepare for summer.

-There are two basic health implications that are well-known with the breed.
+Two basic health implications are well-known with the breed.
 Despite their rarity, these conditions can affect the heart and the kidneys.

 Even though hip dysplasia is a condition that affects the hip joint, which is more common in dogs, it can still affect heavier and larger cats, such as the Norwegian forest cat.